Taashee-com/tkg-jumpbox/README.md

 3. Navigate to https://my.vmware.com/group/vmware/downloads/details?downloadGroup=TKG-113&productId=988 to download the latest CLI **for Linux** (1.1.3 at the point of this writing).
 You will need to accept the EULA in order to download the CLI ;)
 4. Open a new terminal window inside the VM and run the following commands to install the CLI
     ```bash
+    # Change directory to where you downloaded the file
+    cd Downloads

     # unzip the gz file you downloaded
     gunzip tkg-linux-amd64-v1.1.3_vmware.1.gz